Ju Wenjun: Career

 In November 2014, FIDE awarded her the GM title in the 4th quarter Presidential Board meeting in Sochi, Russia.
 With six GM norms, including three norms from the Women's Grand Prix (1 from each series), she became China's 31st grandmaster and the 31st woman to hold the title.
 Also in 2014, she tied for first with Lei Tingjie in the 4th China Women Masters Tournament in Wuxi.
 In December 2017, Ju won the Women's World Rapid Chess Championship in Riyadh, and won in the same championship held in St. Petersburg in December 2018, scoring 11½/15 (+8=7) and 10/12 (+8=4), respectively.

+Ju Wenjun won FIDE Women's Grand Prix 2015–16, which qualified her for Women's World Chess Championship 2017 challenging incumbent champion Tan Zhongyi.
+Ju won the match with a score of 5½–4½ in May 2018, becoming the Women's World Chess Champion.
+The next Women's World Chess Championship held in November 2018 was decided by a 64-player knockout tournament.
+Ju won the tournament, retaining her title.
+Since then, she has defended her title in matches three times: first against Aleksandra Goryachkina in the Women's World Chess Championship 2020 (6–6; 2½–1½ in tiebreaks), then against Lei Tingjie in the Women's World Chess Championship 2023 (6½–5½), and most recently in the Women's World Chess Championship 2025 (6½–2½) against Tan Zhongyi.
+In March 2017, she became the fifth woman to achieve a rating of 2600.